 *Organic Spices: Organic Smoked Paprika, Organic Mustard Powder, Organic Cumin, Organic Black Pepper, Organic All Spice, Organic Ginger, Organic Cloves

 Sweet & Spicy BBQ: Water, Organic Apple Cider Vinegar, Organic Tomato Paste (made from fresh ripe tomatoes), Organic Date Paste, Organic Onion Powder, Sea Salt, Organic Spices**, Organic Garlic Powder

 **Organic Spices: Organic Cayenne, Organic Mustard Powder, Organic Black Pepper, Organic Smoked Paprika, Organic All Spice, Organic Ginger, Organic Cloves

 Wonder why we sweeten with dates?

-Dates is the most natural substitute for sugar.
-It’s a whole fruit, it hasn’t gone through any chemical processes to extract the sweetness.
+Dates are the most natural substitute for sugar.
+It’s a whole fruit, devoid of any chemical processes used to extract the sugar.
 It is whole, just the way nature intended it to be.
 Dates are the fruit of palm trees.
-The date fruit is one of the sweetest fruits around.
-It comes in many different varieties ranging from Medjool (a rich-tasting desert delight) to acai (a tropical palm fruit), but most of the dates we see in the healthfood stores are typically desert types.
+The date fruit is one of the sweetest fruits in existence.
+It comes in many different varieties ranging from Medjool (a rich-tasting desert delight) to Acai (a tropical palm fruit), but most of the dates we see in the health food stores are typically desert types.
 Apart from their delicious sweet flavor, they are one of richest source of healthy fiber, minerals, antioxidants and vitamins.
-Massive health benefits of dates, proved by recent scientific studies, makes them one of the best ingredients you should consider incorporating into your daily diet.
+Massive health benefits of dates, proved by recent scientific studies, makes them one of the best ingredients you should start incorporating into your daily diet.